thesassway/thesassway.com/source/advanced/color-contrast.html.markdown

     sounds like overkill.

-Taking into account that the backdrop is most likely not a single color but an image, I think the most sensible approach is to use the minimum.
+Taking into account that the backdrop is most likely not a single color but an image, I think the most sensible approach out of these is to use the minimum possible contrast.
 So how is it calculated?

 The luma is strictly increasing in relation to every color channel.
 So the minimum luma can be achieved by using black as a backdrop color, while the